 I love to drizzle melted chocolate on top of desserts to give them that beautiful wow factor!
 Plus it adds the perfect touch of sweetness, too.
-Some of my favorite desserts to drizzle with melted chocolate are chocolate covered strawberries, chocolate truffles and Oreo balls.
+Some of my favorite desserts to drizzle are chocolate covered strawberries, chocolate truffles and Oreo balls.

 Ah, melted chocolate is one of life’s greatest pleasures.
 I mean, who wouldn’t want to dive into that spoon of rich and creamy chocolate?

 Drizzling chocolate is one of the best ways to dress up a simple dessert.
 It also adds delicious flavor.
 There are several different ways to melt chocolate.
 Melting it in the microwave is my favorite because it’s so quick, but it can be a bit more finicky (especially with white chocolate).

 Best chocolate for melting

 - Ghiradelli melting wafers – These are my personal favorite because they are so easy to use and taste delicious!
 You can melt them in a microwave safe bowl and they always have a smooth finish.
 I usually melt half a package at a time and heat at 50% power for 1 minute.
 I stir and then melt another 30 seconds.
 Stir again and repeat if needed.